Xylazine Wounds: Appearance, Risks & Medical Treatment

 Where to find treatment for xylazine addiction

 Reducing and stopping xylazine use, particularly by injection, can significantly improve the healing and recovery of wounds.
+Safer injection practices, using xylazine test strips to detect the presence of xylazine, and other harm reduction strategies can all help manage health risks and reduce xylazine exposure.
 People experiencing xylazine addiction may wish to utilize substance use treatments such as:

 • Support groups to access support, advice, and a space to communicate openly with others in similar situations